Trump urges world powers to secure Strait of Hormuz

+US President Donald Trump urged other nations to help secure a vital shipping lane choked off by the war with Iran that showed no signs of slowing.

-US President Donald Trump urged other nations to help secure a vital shipping lane choked off by the war with Iran that showed no signs of slowing on Saturday as strikes hit the US embassy in Baghdad and a major Emirati energy facility.
+WASHINGTON: US President Donald Trump urged other nations to help secure a vital shipping lane choked off by the war with Iran that showed no signs of slowing on Saturday (Mar 13) as strikes hit the US embassy in Baghdad and a major Emirati energy facility.

-Two weeks after the United States and Israel attacked Iran, the entire Gulf region remained in the grip of a conflict that has sent shockwaves through the global economy.
+Two weeks after the United States and Israel attacked Iran, the entire Gulf region remained in the grip of a conflict that had sent shockwaves through the global economy.

 The war has also spilt into Lebanon, where the health ministry says Israeli strikes have killed hundreds, as Israel fought the Tehran-backed Hezbollah once again.